 How Wine Is Bulk Shipped

 Bulk shipping wine is not new.
 In fact, the practice dates back to ancient times when Greeks and Romans shipped wine in amphorae.
 Over time, amphorae were replaced with barrels, which were later replaced with tanks.
 Then, in the 1980s, along came the flexitank—a “plastic bag” that transforms a standard 20-foot sea shipping container into a bulk liquid transportation system with a capacity of 24,000 liters.
 Think of a giant “wine box” that fits on the back of an 18-wheel tractor trailer.
 Today, wine is primarily bulk shipped in flexitanks, but steel ISO tanks (“pill-shaped” tanks with capacities of up to 26,000 liters) are also used.
-(For more on flexitank logistics, watch for our upcoming blog.)
+(For more on flexitank logistics, see our blog The 24,000 Liter “Wine Box”.)

 Market Size and Segments

 Between 1.5 and 2 billion liters of wine are shipped in bulk each year, with volume growing at 10–15% per year.
 According to JF Hillebrand, the world’s leading global beverage logistics company, every major wine-producing region ships some wine in bulk, but the key trade lanes are from New World producing regions to Europe and the UK, which is the world’s largest wine importer.
 The US Department of Agriculture estimates that in 2012, 53% of Australia’s exports, 30% of New Zealand’s exports, 39% of Chile’s exports and 61% of South Africa’s exports were shipped in bulk.
 About half of US wine exports are bulk shipped.